-- Éric Jacquet: Information regarding him is presented in §1.2.1; - Philippe Goczol, a Belgian national, 55, he holds a degree from Mons University (Belgium).
+- Éric Jacquet: Information regarding him is presented in §1.2.1; - Philippe Goczol, a Belgian national, 56, he holds a degree from Mons University (Belgium).
 He began his career in 1988 at steel manufacturer Industeel (formerly Fafer, ARCELOR MITTAL group), where he held positions as Commercial Engineer (1988-1992), Proxy (1992-2000), and Sales Director (1999-2000).
 In 2001, he joined JACQUET METALS as Chief Development Officer before being appointed Deputy CEO in 2004.

-A list of the offices and positions held by the corporate officers, as well as information on the number of shares they hold in J ACQUET METALS, is provided in §2.1 of this section.
+A list of the offices and positions held by the corporate officers, as well as information on the number of shares they hold in JACQUET METALS, is provided in §2.1.

-The compensation paid to the corporate officers is set out in §2.5 of this section.
+The compensation paid to the corporate officers is set out in §2.5.